thewoolleyman/railsci/README.markdown

     wget -O /tmp/install_rails_ci http://github.com/thewoolleyman/railsci/raw/master/install_rails_ci && chmod +x /tmp/install_rails_ci && /tmp/install_rails_ci
     # If you want to poke around, log out or source ~/.bashrc after the first build

-To use custom settings, set any of the RAILSCI\_* variables directly before invoking the script, or in $RAILSCI_CONFIG (~/.railscirc)
+To use custom settings, set any of the RAILSCI\_* variables directly before invoking the script, or in $RAILSCI_CONFIG (~/.railscirc).

 Hacking
 =======
-Rails moves fast, and various aspects of this CI setup will become outdated periodically.
+Rails moves fast, and various aspects of this CI setup will become outdated periodically as Rails moves forward, and package/gem upgrades cause breakages.
 Other people will want to tweak the CI environment to their liking.
-So, the scripts and process have been designed to make it easy to rebuild a new Rails CI AMI image or server from scratch.
+So, the scripts and process have been designed to make it easy to rebuild and test a new Rails CI AMI image or server from scratch.

 Wherever possible, setup and configuration is performed via [Chef](http://www.opscode.com/chef/) using